 The IAFOR platform is one that can only function as a sustainable entity from the active partnership and support of some of the world’s leading universities, such as Virginia Tech, Medill School of Journalism at Northwestern, National Archive of Computerized Data on Aging (NACDA) and Inter-university Consortium for Political and Social Research (ICPSR) at University of Michigan, Duke-NUS Medical School, Singapore, Nihon University, and University of Tokyo.

 However, it is the contributions of individual academics from all over the world that make IAFOR work, that help us grow sustainably, preserve the environment, and allow us to play our part in pursuit of the common goal of a sustainable and energy efficient world.
 We look forward to your continued support, and very active participation.

 The Asian Conference on Sustainability, Energy & the Environment (ACSEE) is a multidisciplinary conference held concurrently with The Asian Conference on Social Sciences (ACSS) and The Asian Conference on Aging & Gerontology (AGen).
-Keynote, Featured and Spotlight Speakers will provide a variety of perspectives from different academic and professional backgrounds.
-Registration for any one of these conferences permits attendance in all three within the event.

 Other IAFOR Sustainability, Energy & the Environment Conferences